Sous Vide Controller

 An accurate temperature controller for low temperature long duration (sous vide) cooking.

 I started by looking at Seattle Food Geek's Immersion Circulator and the core of the design is largely based off of his plans.

 The key difference was that I wanted more flexibility so instead of wiring the relay straight to some immersion heaters, I wired it to an outlet that the heating device can plug in to.
-This allows me to use a rice cooker which uses less electricity to heat and has a more stable temperature than a plastic tub.
+This allows me to use a rice cooker which is more energy efficient and has a more stable temperature than a plastic tub.

-The rice cooker tends to heat fairly evenly so there was no need for a water pump or air bubbler to circulate the water, which helps reduce the complexity even more.
+The rice cooker tends to heat fairly evenly so there was no need for a water pump or air bubbler to circulate the water, which also helps reduce the complexity of the project.

 Minor modifications include using a C14 inlet for the power input, adding a fan for cooling the relay, and wiring the sensor to a 3.5mm jack for easy replacement.

 Building the Controller